larathompson/pavlova/README.md

     return "Match"
 ```

-On the front-end, when a user clicks the 'like' button on another users profile, the `like()` function is run.
+On the front-end, when a user clicks the 'like' button on another user's profile, the `like()` function is run.
 After being converted into JSON, a new instance of a Like is created and the `liker_id` is set to be the current user and the `liked_id` (the person that is being liked) is set to be the `liked_id` from the JSON object.
 When the like has been saved, the function checks whether the liked user has already liked the other user - if this is the case, a 'match' will occur.
 In order to do this, we filtered the query to see whether the current user had been liked by the user who they had just liked:

 `likers_of_user=Like.query.filter_by(liked_id=g.current_user.id, liker_id=like_data['liked_id']).first()`